 Many companies that hire out small boats permit dogs to join you on board; after all, they’ll probably be cleaned out after being used for fishing or swimming.
 Some companies state on their websites that pets are allowed on their boats or contact them directly to find out.

-GoBoat hires out picnic boats in Brisbane, Canberra, Melbourne and Sydney, with no boat license required.
-Email them in advance to see if you can reserve a suitable dog life-jacket.
-In Sydney, check out Sydney Boat Hire, who offer various options depending on whether or not you have a boat license.
-Alternatively, there’s multiple dog-friendly boat hire companies along the Noosa River on the Sunshine Coast, including O Boat Hire, who also hire out kayaks and SUPs.
+Another option in Sydney is Sydney Boat Hire, who offer various options depending on whether or not you have a boat license.
+Along the Noosa River on the Sunshine Coast there’s multiple dog-friendly boat hire companies including O Boat Hire, who also hire out kayaks and SUPs.

 If you’d prefer to spend a longer time on your boat, including sleeping on board, look into hiring a pet-friendly houseboat.
 While not all houseboat companies permit pets on board, and usually only selected vessels are pet-friendly, there are options available across South Australia, Victoria and New South Wales.
-Check out my guide to dog-friendly houseboats in Australia.
+Check out my guide to dog-friendly houseboats in Australia

-Hi Everyone,
+1. Hi Everyone,

 Please i need help urgently can some one help me see details below i can not find anyone and time is running out .